dalyIsaac/Whim/README.md

 ## Customization

 When you run Whim for the first time, it will create a `.whim` directory in your user profile - for example, `C:\Users\Isaac\.whim`.
+This can be configured with the CLI option `--dir`.

 This directory will contain a `whim.config.csx` file which you can edit to customize Whim.
 This file is a C# script file, and is reloaded every time Whim starts.
 To have the best development experience, you should have dotnet tooling installed (Visual Studio Code will prompt you when you open `.whim`).